Reimittv/Super-Duper-Kaizo-IronMON/README.md

 # Super Duper Kaizo IronMON Ruleset by [Reimi](https://www.twitch.tv/reimi)
 - Link to [IronMON Discord](https://discord.com/invite/jFPYsZAhjX)
+- A big thank you to [Iateyourpie](https://www.twitch.tv/iateyourpie) for creating Ironmon and Super Kaizo Ironmon
 - Special Thank you To Drumstix for developing the patch that makes all of this possible!

 ## Contents